dgaydukov/cert-aws/sa/files/sa.md

 * VPC Link - connect API GateWay to private ec2.
 VPC Endpoint - private connection to AWS services without IGW/NAT/VPN.
 It make sure all traffic goes inside aws network.
 There are 2 types:
 * Gateway endpoint — target for a route in your route table for traffic destined to a supported AWS service (s3/dynamoDB)
-* Interface endpoint — ENI with a private IP address from the IP range of your subnet that serves as an entry point for traffic destined to a supported service.
+* Interface endpoint — ENI with a private IP address from the IP range of your subnet that serves as an entry point for traffic destined to a supported service (supported only within single region)
 So instead of calling public dns name of some service, aws creates ENI inside your subnet, and so you don't need internet access anymore.
 You can directly call this private IP since it's inside your vpc.
 Using this enables you to connect to services powered by AWS PrivateLink (so basically all aws services + your custom created via endpoint services, except those in gateway endpoint).
 Endpoint services - you create some service (ec2) and add NLB(not application/classic lb), and other aws accounts can connect to your service via interface endpoint.